MillerMark/MrAnnouncerBot/README.md

 For example, to get Mr. Announcer Bot to say "**Excellent!**", send the text "**!ex**" to the chat window.

 ## Levels
 For the purposes of determining what you can say, Mr. Announcer Bot tracks viewer "levels".
 Levels are determined by past contributions, total time spent in the chat room (across all the episodes), and whether you are following/subscribing to the channel or not.
-It's a lot like one of thos dungeon adventuring games.
-A level-72 wizard can smite you with a side eye glance, while a level-0 wizard may be stuck fumbling with the spell casting book just to cast magic missiles.
+It's a lot like one of those dungeon adventuring games.
+A level-72 wizard can smite you with a side-eye glance, while a level-0 wizard may be stuck fumbling with the spell casting book just to cast magic missiles.

 Here is more about level qualifications and what you can say based on your level: